 The police can stop you at any time and ask you to take a breath test if they think you’ve been drinking, committed a traffic offence or if you have been involved in a road traffic accident.

 If you refuse to take a roadside breath test you can be arrested and possibly charged with Failing to Provide a Sample which carries a minimum 12 month disqualification.
-Unless you have reasonable grounds such as a genuine physical or mental condition preventing you from giving a sample.
+This is unless you have reasonable grounds such as a genuine physical or mental condition preventing you from giving a sample.

 How long does it take to get the results of a roadside breath test?